bishopkbb/tundeodunladearts/README.md

 **Ajibade Tosin** (@bishopkbb)

 - Fullstack Developer
-- Technologies: React • Next.js • TypeScript • Supabase • Sanity
+- Technologies: React • Next.js • TypeScript • MongoDB • Sanity
 - LinkedIn: [Your LinkedIn Profile]

 ## 🙏 Acknowledgments

 - **Tunde Odunlade** - For the vision and artistic inspiration
-- **Supabase** - For the excellent backend infrastructure
+- **MongoDB Atlas** - For the excellent database infrastructure
 - **Vercel** - For seamless deployment and hosting
 - **Sanity** - For the powerful CMS platform
 - **Flutterwave** - For reliable payment processing